jecki/DHParser/documentation_src/manuals/01_ebnf.rst

                         (DEDENT))))
     ...

-In case you are suprised by the size of the resulting syntax-tree, keep in mind that the syntax-tree or "parse-tree" of the serialization of a data structure is not the data-structure itself, even if it happens to be a tree.
+In case you are surprised by the size of the resulting syntax-tree, keep in mind that the syntax-tree or "parse-tree" of the serialization of a data structure is not the data-structure itself, even if it happens to be a tree.
 However, the data-structure can